DS4PS/cpp-526-fall-2019/index.md

 The assigned work for the term comes in the form of four elements, described below:

-- **Short Quizzes 40%):** Each lecture is accompanied by a short (1-5 question) quiz.
-These are designed to ensure that you are grasping the important concepts associated with each lecture.
-The content in this class is cumulative, the material each week building upon the previous week.
-We cover complex topics with a lot of nuances, so you may feel uncomfortable if you don&#39;t understand everything from a lecture.
-Don&#39;t worry – we will revisit a lot of this material many times through the program to reinforce important ideas and introduce more detail in subsequent stages.
-These quizzes are designed to give you immediate feedback about whether you grasped the core concepts so that you can spend more time on some material or seek help when necessary.

-- **Weekly Labs (40%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
+- **Weekly Labs (60%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
 These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam.
 They are graded pass / fail by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.

-- **Final Project (20%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
+- **Final Dashboard Project (20%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
 It is designed to give you practice integrating material the we have covered throughout the course.

-- **Discussion Sessions (0%):**  Each student in the course will be given the opportunity to participate in discussion sessions designed to answer questions related to labs, review key concepts, and prepare for the final exam.
+- **Discussion Sessions (10%):**  Each student in the course will be given the opportunity to participate in discussion sessions designed to answer questions related to labs, review key concepts, and prepare for the final exam.
 New material will not be presented, but we will review content pertaining to assigned reading materials, video, or other similar materials provided.
 Students are encouraged to bring questions, respond to discussion topics that are provided, as well as responding meaningfully to other students&#39; responses.
 More details on the mechanics of discussion session operations, including group designations and instructor assessment of student performance, will be provided at the time of the first discussion session.

+- **Explainer Assignment (10%):**  You will be invited to pick one topic from the class that you want to learn more about, or that you think you have a clear way to explain.
+Create a short tutorial for your classmates.
+It can be a blog post, a video, a GIF, or a simulation.

 ## D. General Grading Rubric for Written Work